bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

 2.  **[Space-Based Architecture Styles](https://www.youtube.com/watch?v=b33qSmRwhgw&t)**

-    This video is a detailed explanation of SBA, addressing the challenges of traditional architectures and how SBA solves problems of scalability and concurrency.
+    This video is a detailed explanation of SBA, addressing the challenges of traditional architectures and how SBA solves problems of [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] and concurrency.
 It breaks down the architecture into its main components (Processing Unit, Data Grid, Messaging Grid) and explains their roles for a comprehensive understanding of the design style.